public class CollectionUtils extends java.lang.Object

 list of cycle elements that were removed to enable topological sorting.

-Direction of the sorting: if getSuccessors(A).contains(B)
+Direction of the sorting: if getSuccessors(A).contains(B), then

-will be before B
+A will be before B in the sorted list.

-For detail requirements on getSuccessors
+For detail requirements on getSuccessors and

-- the order relation (described above)public static java.util.List<java.lang.String> toStringSet(java.util.Collection<?> input)
+getPredecessors, see topSort(Collection, Function).collection - the collection to be sortedgetSuccessors - the order relation (described above)public static java.util.List<java.lang.String> toStringSet(java.util.Collection<?> input)

 public static <L extends java.util.List<T>,T extends java.lang.Comparable<T>> java.util.Comparator<L> getListComparator()

-that compares lists.
+Comparator that compares lists.
 Shorter lists are

 considered "smaller" than longer lists.
 If lists have the same length,